-Tom is the proud father of nine, foster father to two, father-in-law to two, and the grandfather of two.
+Tom is the proud father of ten, foster father to two, father-in-law to two, and the grandfather of two.

 Matthew Conrad Hoefling, age 31

 Katherine Hoefling Marshall, age 28

 Katie and her husband Tim Marshall are residents of Lohrville, Iowa.
 They are both employed by the Farner-Bocken Company in Carroll.